Are schools injurious to health?§

 Education and the scientific method

 A highly respected professor in Educational Innovation once told me in total earnest that whatever can be researched is useless for educational practice, and that whatever really matters in education is beyond the scope of research.
 As he was clearly committed to the field of education, I asked him what made him stick to his job at the University.
 His response was that because of the research he did at the University, people believed what he said in public lectures and Government Committees, but that what he said there was not at all based on the kind of research he did.
 I thought this was rather shocking, and one could probably argue that his low opinion of research in education is exaggerated, but many in the field will recognise the basic problem.
-There can be little doubt that science has become the official knowledge system of our global civilization, and that within science, it is psychology that is responsible for the study of human nature.
-Psychology is thus the fundamental science on which our educational methods should be based.
-If psychological research is considered irrelevant by key players in the field, the question arises why this is so and what we can do about it.
+I have no scientific proof for any of the negative effects of schooling on mental health that I have discussed in this chapter.
+This is, however, not for want of trying: the problem is that scientific proof in fields like mental health and education is extremely difficult to achieve, and, like many of the things mentioned in the first half of this article, this has far more serious consequences than most people seem to realise.

 Conclusion

-I hope to have shown in a perhaps unscientific but nevertheless convincing manner that there are quite a number of entirely unnecessary, yet still amazingly common practices in mainstream education that deserve to be described as deleterious to mental health, both at the individual and the collective level.
+I hope to have shown in a perhaps unscientific but nevertheless convincing manner that there are quite a number of common practices in mainstream education that deserve to be described as deleterious to mental health, both at the individual and the collective level.
 Though cause and effect are difficult to assess in the social domain, there seems to be a direct link between those practices and some of the most serious ills that beset our global civilization.
 Eugene Taylor (1999, pp. 289–296) argues in Shadow Culture, his insightful book on the relation between spirituality and science in American history, that we can expect to see a growing influence of Indian ideas on the developing global civilization, and especially a major shift in its basic epistemological assumptions, away from materialism and in the direction of Indian spirituality.
 If Taylor is right, and science does indeed move in this direction, then it may finally be able to help us develop the genuine, soul-based respect that our children need.

 References: